theochli/theochli.github.io/_pages/about.md

 - Civil engineer focused on sustainable water infrastructure planning and design
 - Public health and urbanization researcher as a Fulbright Scholar in Northeast China

-I use both quantitative and qualitative methods in my research, including: statistical analysis and machine/deep learning, environmental simulation, focus groups/interviews, content/document analysis, and participant observation.
+I use diverse methods in my research, including: statistical analysis and machine/deep learning, environmental simulation, focus groups/interviews, content/document analysis, and action research methods.
 I received my PhD in City and Regional Planning from the University of Pennsylvania, MS in Environmental Science and Engineering from Tsinghua University, and my BA from Swarthmore College.

-I am also currently one of two co-chairs of the [Asian Pacific Islander Desi American (APIDA) Caucus](https://blogs.tlos.vt.edu/aaac/) for faculty, staff, students, and community members at Virginia Tech.

 This is my most recent <a href="https://docs.google.com/document/d/19H4_rqAT5ySeTe-KWjnTU8XjUAviV-l8ERt0kqwEo1s/edit">CV</a>.